-Our 2014 first quarter results reflected a favorable economic climate in many markets around the world, low supply growth in most markets in the U.S. and Europe, improved pricing in most markets globally, and a year-over-year increase in the number of properties in our system.
-For the three months ended March 31, 2014, comparable worldwide systemwide RevPAR increased 6.2 percent to \$103.72, average daily rates increased 3.2 percent on a constant dollar basis to 150.02, and occupancy increased 1.9 percentage points to 69.1 percent, compared to the same period a year ago.
+Our 2014 first half results reflected a favorable economic climate in many markets around the world, low supply growth in most markets in the U.S. and Europe, improved pricing in most markets globally, and a year-over-year increase in the number of properties in our system.
+For the three months ended June 30, 2014, comparable worldwide systemwide RevPAR increased 5.8 percent to \$116.63, average daily rates increased 3.5 percent on a constant dollar basis to \$151.39, and occupancy increased 1.7 percentage points to 77.0 percent, compared to the same period a year ago.
+For the six months ended June 30, 2014, comparable worldwide systemwide RevPAR increased 5.9 percent to \$110.27, average daily rates increased 3.3 percent on a constant dollar basis to \$150.75, and occupancy increased 1.8 percentage points to 73.1 percent, compared to the same period a year ago.

-Strong U.S. group demand as well as the shift in Easter to the 2014 second quarter contributed to increased RevPAR growth.
-The strength in group business during the quarter also contributed to increased food and beverage revenue at our company-operated hotels.
-Transient demand in the 2014 first quarter was strong in the western U.S. and Florida, where we continued to eliminate discounts, shift business into higher rated price categories, and raise room rates.
-New supply in New York City and the prior year comparison to the Presidential Inauguration in Washington D.C. somewhat constrained the RevPAR growth in the 2014 first quarter.
+Strong U.S. group demand contributed to increased RevPAR growth in the 2014 first half.
+Transient demand was strong in the western U.S. and Florida, where we continued to eliminate discounts, shift business into higher rated price categories, and raise room rates.
+In New York City, new lodging supply somewhat constrained RevPAR growth, while in Washington D.C., the prior year comparison to the Presidential Inauguration and continued weak government and government-related business reduced RevPAR.

-Our U.S. group bookings for future short-term group business strengthened during the quarter.
+Bookings for future group business in the U.S. improved during the 2014 first half.
 For group business, two-thirds is typically booked before the year of arrival and one-third is booked in the year of arrival.
-As of the end of the 2014 first quarter, the group revenue pace for company-operated Marriott Hotels brand properties in North America was up over five percent for stays in 2014, compared to 2013 first quarter booking pace for stays in 2013, reflecting improved group demand and greater pricing power.
+As of the end of the 2014 second quarter, the group revenue pace for company-operated Marriott Hotels brand properties in North America was about five percent for stays in 2014, compared to 2013 second quarter booking pace for stays in 2013, reflecting improved group demand and greater pricing power.

-In Europe, the United Kingdom and Germany had strong demand in the 2014 first quarter, while weak demand in France reflected a weak economy.
-Eastern Europe experienced more moderate RevPAR growth, constrained by the political turmoil in Russia and the Ukraine.
-In the Middle East and Africa, demand was strong in the United Arab Emirates and Jordan, but remained weak in Egypt due to political instability.
-Demand in the Asia Pacific region strengthened during the quarter, as Greater China, Japan, Australia, and India experienced higher RevPAR growth, benefiting from increased special corporate and transient business.
-Thailand lodging demand was weakened by political instability during the quarter, and new supply continued to constrain growth in certain markets in Southern China.
-In the Caribbean and Latin America, strong RevPAR growth throughout the region was driven by group demand with particular strength in Mexico.
+In Europe, the United Kingdom and Germany had strong demand in the 2014 first half, while RevPAR in France reflected a weaker economy.
+Eastern Europe experienced flat RevPAR results, constrained by the political turmoil in Russia and the Ukraine.
+In the Middle East and Africa, demand was strong in the United Arab Emirates, Bahrain, and Jordan, but remained weak in Egypt due to political instability and in Kuwait due to reduced government spending.
+Demand in the Asia Pacific region continued to strengthen during the quarter, as Greater China, Japan, Indonesia, and India experienced higher RevPAR growth, benefiting from increased special corporate and transient business.
+Thailand lodging demand was weak due to political instability, and new supply continued to constrain growth in certain markets in Southern China.
+In the Caribbean and Latin America, strong RevPAR growth throughout the region was driven by group demand with particular strength at our resorts.
+Brazil RevPAR benefited from the World Cup.
+The Venezuelan economic climate continues to be highly inflationary, and as a result during the 2014 second quarter, we recorded a \$7 million foreign currency exchange loss with approximately \$10 million in assets denominated in Venezuelan Bolivars remaining.